 We’ve been out each day since we arrived in awe of the wonders surrounding us.
-From the ruins of a variety of buildings to cattle, sheep, donkeys, and horses along the road in our “neighborhood” (so to speak), any drive on which we embark provides a plethora of photo-worthy scenes.
+From the ruins of various buildings to cattle, sheep, donkeys, and horses along the road in our “neighborhood” (so to speak), any drive on which we embark provides a plethora of photo-worthy scenes.

-This area of Connemara is not necessarily a hot summer vacation/holiday spot as much as compared to many other European locations.
-We’ve seen a number of B & Bs and a few hotels, resorts, and holiday designated areas.
-This holiday home, based on its online booking calendar is almost totally booked for the remainder of the year.
+This area of Connemara is not necessarily a hot summer vacation/holiday spot compared to many other European locations.
+We’ve seen several B & Bs and a few hotels, resorts, and holiday designated areas.
+Based on its online booking calendar, this holiday home is almost totally booked for the remainder of the year.

-Whether tourists have come here to do something comparable to our plans, sightseeing or visiting relatives, they are obviously coming to this area and loving it.
+Whether tourists have come here to do something comparable to our plans, sightseeing or visiting relatives, they come to this area and love it.

-The rough and uneven terrain and the boggy landscape isn’t ideal for walks on the beach or gaining access to the ocean for swimming or snorkeling.
-However, there are a number of beaches within a two-hour drive for swimming and enjoying the ocean-related activities although the cool weather may easily be a deterrent.
+The rough and uneven terrain and the boggy landscape aren’t ideal for walks on the beach or gaining access to the ocean for swimming or snorkeling.
+However, several beaches are within a two-hour drive for swimming and enjoying the ocean-related activities, although the cool weather may easily be a deterrent.

 |We spotted several Belted Galloway cattle in the country.
 The last time we’d seen this breed of cattle was while living in New Zealand in March 2016.
 See our link here.|

-The kindly people we’ve met thus far, seem delighted with the fact that Tom is almost 100% Irish based on a DNA test he’d had done a few years ago through Ancestry.com where he’ll spend hours each week in research and building his family tree.
+The kindly people we’ve met thus far seem delighted with the fact that Tom is almost 100% Irish based on a DNA test he did a few years ago through Ancestry.com, where he’ll spend hours each week in research and building his family tree.

 In US records, he hit a wall.
-His ancestors immigrated to the US from Ireland from the 1830s and he’s updated his family tree to the best of his ability and availability of records available to him.
+His ancestors immigrated to the US from Ireland from the 1830s, and he’s updated his family tree to the best of his ability and the availability of records available to him.

-To go further back to continue building the family tree it’s necessary to research records from right here in Ireland that may not have been uploaded to the Internet and stay as paper files in churches, governmental building, and public record-keeping facilities.
+To go further back to continue building the family tree, it’s necessary to research records from right here in Ireland that may not have been uploaded to the Internet and stay as paper files in churches, governmental buildings, and public record-keeping facilities.

-Depending on weather and how I’m feeling we plan to go on our first exploration next week, having left this week for getting settled, grocery shopping and getting into a somewhat familiar and comfortable routine.
+Depending on the weather and how I’m feeling, we plan to go on our first exploration next week, having left this week to get settled, grocery shopping, and get into a somewhat familiar and comfortable routine.

 |A handsome horse at a pasture with other horses a few doors from our house.|

-There are numerous popular pubs we’ll visit in the town of Clifden where we grocery shopped at the fabulous SuperValu market, purchased SIM cards and walked up and down the busy streets.
-There were numerous pubs and restaurants we’ll visit during our time here.
+There are numerous popular pubs we’ll visit in the town of Clifden, where we grocery shopped at the fabulous SuperValu market, purchased SIM cards, and walked up and down the busy streets.
+There were numerous pubs and restaurants we’d visit during our time here.

 We’re looking forward to sharing more and more with our loyal readers, again, whom we thank again for staying with us during the trying past three months.
 May your lives be filled with exceptional experiences.